Learning How to Buy a Gun

 Don’t hold any question back because this is the best time to get it answered.

-After deciding, you’ll need to go through the paperwork process to buy your first gun, which consists of a simple online form, background check, and signing a few documents.
+After deciding, you’ll need to go through the paperwork process to it, which consists of a simple online form, background check, and signing a few documents.
 It’s pretty painless and you’ll be out the door with your new gun before you know it.

 Part 6: Do I Need All the Gun Accessories?